edsu/diary/README.md

 ---

+## 9/22/2023

+Despite the *brackish* taste of reality, the world continues to spin in its unpredictable, chaotic manner.
+Today, my favorite *pontifex* addressed the nations, restoring a sense of *closeness* and unity among us.
+His gentle approach, combined with his *playful* attitude, made the uncomfortable realities he addressed much more *acceptable* and less terrifying.
+The *mentioning* of '*qaeda*', made me think of the *veterans* who had been drawn into battles they did not choose.
+I couldn't help but respect their strength, and wagered they'd feel even *sleepier* than I did tonight.
+On a lighter note, Mrs. *Funkai*, our beloved *chancellorship* candidate, continues to brighten up even the most intense political arenas.
+I can't *disown* my admiration for her poise and tenacity.
+Meanwhile, local cafe '*Shtand*' was *overtaken* by a team of audacious, funky *cooks*, introducing a much-needed *multum* of color and vitality to our quaint corner of the universe.
+I had a '*sieu*' soup there that was absolutely divine and unquestionably *laundered* my fears of the future.
+A day with highs and lows, but still worth the ride.

 ## 9/21/2023

 Today was a whirlwind, filled with new experiences and sensations that I'm still processing.
 It began when I woke up under my *kurayat* *twill* blanket, feeling luxuriously warm and cocooned.
 My path took me through the *gulleys* of *Flagstaff*, which always gives me a shiver of delight with their wild, untamed beauty.
 I found a *groschen* in my pocket today, an old coin that reminded me of my days studying *accounting* at the university.
 A strangely *highminded* notion given our digital age, but valuable no less.
 I received a magnificent package from *Benoyk*, a recent friend, that had a *stromer* inside.
 The sight of it stunned me, the meticulous craftsmanship made it look almost as if *jeweled*. *Japaneser* was written on the label, its foreign script hinting at exotic, faraway lands.